A Fully First-Order Layer for Differentiable Optimization: Experiments

 \subsection{Synthetic Decision-Focused Task}

-We generate a synthetic dataset to conduct Decision-focused Learning, which is naturally represented as a bilevel optimization problem.
-Given the dataset of ground-truth outputs $y_i \in \mathbb{R}^{d_y}$ and inputs $x_i \in \mathbb{R}^{d_x}$, we use a fully-connected neural network $q(\theta,x_i)$ to first predict the linear coefficients of a lower-level quadratic program, and the solution to the quadratic program $y^*(\theta, x_i)$ is fed into a linear loss function $y_i^\top y^*(\theta, x_i)$.
-The task is to learn the neural network parameter $\theta$ to minimize $\sum_{i=1}^Ny_i^\top y^*(\theta, x_i)$.
-The synthetic DFL problem is formulated as follows:

-where $q(\theta, x_i)$ is the vector of predicted linear coefficients for the $i$-th QP, and the QP has fixed matrix $Q$ and constraints $Gy \leq h$.
+Our first task is a synthetic decision-focused learning task~\cite{mkb+24}, which naturally fits a bilevel formulation.
+We generate a synthetic dataset of $N$ samples $\{x_i, y_i\}_{i=1}^N$, where each $y_i \in \R^{d_y}$ represents a ground-truth decision and $x_i \in \R^{d_x}$ is an input feature vector.
+We then train a model $q_\theta(x_i)$ to first predict the linear coefficients of a lower-level quadratic program, and the solution to the quadratic program $y^*_\theta(x_i)$ is fed into a linear loss function $y_i^\top y^*_\theta(x_i)$.
+The task is to learn the neural network parameter $\theta$ to minimize $\sum_{i=1}^Ny_i^\top y^*_\theta(x_i)$.
+The synthetic DFL problem is formulated as follows: where $q_\theta(x_i)$ is the predicted linear coefficients for the $i$-th QP, and the QP has fixed matrix $Q$ and constraints $Gy \leq h$.